lexra/userboard-ulcb/meta-userboard-ulcb/docs/m3n.md

 Use the software from Renesas to handle iVDP1C functions.

-##### Fine Display Processor (FDP1)
+#### Fine Display Processor (FDP1)

-- Low-latency decoder H.264/AVC, JPEG
-- Color format 4:2:0/4:2:2
-- Bit depth 8/10/12bits
+The FDP1 is the de-interlacing module which converts the interlaced video to progressive video, and has the following features.

-- Performance:
+- Supports 1 channel
-  - 1280 pixels × 960 lines × 30 frames/second × 4 channels
+  - 500 Mpix/s for output performance per 1 FDP1
+- Supports various data formats
-- Max resolution:
+  - Input: YCbCr444/422/420
+  - Output: YCbCr444/422/420 and RGB/αRGB
-  - 1920 pixels × 1088 lines
+- 8190 pixels x 8190 lines video processing performance
-- Includes its own reference data cache
+- High image quality de-interlacing algorithm
+  - Motion adaptive de-interlacing
+  - Accurate still detection
+  - Diagonal line interpolation (DLI)
-- Lossless image compression for reference picture is supported if bit depth is 8 bits
+- Visual near lossless image compression supported and 50% of bandwidth is diminished

-Use the software from Renesas to handle iVDP1C functions.